kni-neu/website/_homeworks/homework-4.md

 * [Here are some mathematical properties](https://docs.google.com/presentation/d/1zy2veJEjDT-0acPbGsrEC93EP0MOZIx54jL-gA7wPqE) that will help you in derivations.

 * Document templates can be either [Overleaf TeX File](https://www.overleaf.com/read/zfwcfsbbgtxj) or [DOCX File](https://docs.google.com/ document/d/1qXipr5Ko2Xpf71GbLzEZXa9khB5w4O2B/edit?usp=sharing&ouid=117230435864186314036&rtpof=true&sd=true).
-When you've compiled/finishe
-d writing, **download the PDF** from Overleaf/Google and upload it to the submission link.
+When you've compiled/finished writing, **download the PDF** from Overleaf/Google and upload it to the submission link.

 * As derived in class, there are some mathematical properties that are useful in deriving the gradients.
 Please take advantage of them [here](https://docs.google.com/presentation/d/1zy2veJEjDT-0acPbGsrEC93EP0MOZIx54jL-gA7wPqE).